RavinduRepo/e20-3yp-The_Robot_Waiter/docs/README.md

 layout: home
 permalink: index.html

-# Please update this with your repository name and project title
-repository-name: eYY-3yp-project-template
+repository-name: eYY-3yp-The_Robot_Waiter
-title: Project Template
+title: The Robot Waiter
 ---

 [comment]: # "This is the standard layout for the project, but you can clean this and use your own template"